Polarimetry Fundamentals – Definition – Biots Law

 c = concentration in g/100ml, l = optical path length in dm.

+Biots Law is named after Jean-Baptiste Biot and Félix Savart, who discovered this relationship in 1820.
 Historically, polarimetry was performed using an instrument where the extent of optical rotation is estimated by visual matching of the intensity of split fields.
 For this reason, the D-line of the sodium lamp at the visible wavelength of 589nm was most often employed.
 Specific rotation determined at the D-line is expressed by the symbol:

 and much of the data available are expressed in this form.
 Use of lower wavelengths, such as those available with the mercury lamp lines isolated by means of filters of maximum transmittance at approximately 578, 546, 436, 405, and 365nm in a photoelectric polarimeter, have been found to provide advantages in sensitivity with a consequent reduction in the concentration of the test compound.
 In general, the observed optical rotation at 436nm is about double and at 365nm about three times that at 589nm.
 Reduction in the concentration of the solute required for measurement may sometimes be accomplished by conversion of the substance under test to one that has a significantly higher optical rotation.
 Optical rotation is also affected by the solvent used for the measurement, and this is always specified.

-It is not common practice to use other light sources, such as xenon or tungsten halogen, with appropriate filters, because these may offer advantages of cost, long life, and broad wavelength emission range over traditional light sources
+It is now common practice to use other light sources, such as xenon or tungsten halogen, with appropriate filters, because these may offer advantages of cost, long life, and broad wavelength emission range over traditional light sources

 — USP<781> Download PDF

 The polarimeter must be capable of giving readings to the nearest 0.01°.
 The scale is usually checked by means of certified quartz plates.
 The linearity of the scale may be checked by means of sucrose solutions.

 — EP 2.2.7 Download PDF